+'''

-lemma "(length 1) = (length (remove e 1)) + (count l e)"
+lemma "(length 1) = (length (remove e 1)) + (count 1 e)"

+'''

 Note that you have to type a space character between (length 1) and "=" to avoid Isabelle/HOL to replace the combination ")=" by the symbol " \supseteq ".
 In this lemma, the function length::'a list \Rightarrow nat returns the number of elements in a list (nat stands for natural numbers, i.e. non-negative integers) and count::'a list \Rightarrow 'a \Rightarrow nat counts the number of occurrences of a given element in a list.
-Thus, this lemma states that the number of elements in 1 is equal to the number of elements in (remove e 1) plus the number of occurrences of e in 12.
+Thus, this lemma states that the number of elements in 1 is equal to the number of elements in (remove e 1) plus the number of occurrences of e in 1^2 .
+Again, the first thing to check is that there is no counterexample.
+Below the lemma, type nitpick.
+It finds a counterexample where count is considered as a free variable, as 1 and e.
+Furthermore, free variables are colored in blue, and so are 1, e and count.
+Note that this is not the case for length and remove.
+The reason is that the function count is unknown.
+In fact, the function name in the library is count_list.
+This time, the counterexample is not due to a bug in the function but to an error in the lemma: it states a property on an unknown function count and nitpick invents a value for this function, falsifying the lemma.
+This permits to detect misspelling and such in the formulas.
+If you modify the lemma as follows, nitpick no longer finds counterexamples.

-1 If you are looking for more logical symbols like \land , \lor , \forall or \exists , click on the "Symbols" button at the bottom of the main frame and then on the "Logic" or "Arrow" tabs.
+1If you are looking for more logical symbols like \land , \lor , \forall or \exists , click on the "Symbols" button at the bottom of the main frame and then on the "Logic" or "Arrow" tabs.
 When you have found the needed symbol, you can either click to insert it or hover the mouse pointer over it to see the abbreviations you can type.

-$^{^{2}}$ We could state a stronger property, but let's start by this one!
+2We could state a stronger property, but let's start by this one!